Cool off in the largest interactive fountain in Gwinnett County at Suwanee Town Center.

 See a Movie

-Wrap up an evening at the beach with a free outdoor movie on the Jekyll Island Beach Village Green.
-Get there early to set up a blanket or lawn chair, and enjoy dinner from one of the restaurants located in the green.
+Wrap up a day of exploring the state with a free outdoor movie at many town squares or parks.
+Get there early to set up a blanket or lawn chair, and enjoy dinner from one of the restaurants nearby.
 The kids can run around while the adults relax and watch the sun go down.
-Check the Jekyll Island events calendar for dates and movies.
-Not planning a beach vacation?
-Check out local Georgia municipalities; many town squares or local malls will host free summer outdoor movies, as well.
+Check the Explore Georgia event calendar to find one near you.

 Take a walking tour of Savannah for free with Free Savannah Tours.
 If you enjoy the experience, just pay a gratuity to your guide.
 Learn about Savannah’s history, the famous squares, movies that were filmed in the city, ghostly residents and more.